Hrsh1704/vulnhub-machines/README.md

-these are the solved machines by me and it has all PoC and also have an every exploit or script including into zip file.
+these are the solved machines by me and it has all PoC and also have an every exploit or script that i am using. all are in zip file.